Retailers Warn Supply Chain Delays Could Wreak Havoc On Bay Area Holiday Shopping Season

 The problems aren’t just at the port, but your front door – with delivery times getting longer and longer, boxes stuck in FedEx and UPS warehouses for days.

-Those problems of international shipping, off-loading and domestic delivery aren’t eclipsed by the manufacturing problem — meaning there are no parts to ship.READ MORE: Frequent 'Fast Trip' Power Outages Spark Outrage Against PG&E In Town Of La Honda
+Those problems of international shipping, off-loading and domestic delivery aren’t eclipsed by the manufacturing problem — meaning there are no parts to ship.READ MORE: 'Non-Specific Threat' Shuts Down San Francisco State Campus

 It means businesses like Sharky Laguana’s Bandago that rent vans to touring bands can’t get more vans, even with concerts coming back.
 The reason why?
 A global semiconductor shortage.